Business, Fashion, & Culture of Europe

 European Business & Style

-- Students must be attending LIM College from the time of application through the conclusion of the program.
+- Students must be attending LIM College full-time from the time of application through the conclusion of the program.

 - Students must turn in a digital copy of the application (hard copy applications are not accepted).